Tate module and bad reduction: Introduction

 By Theorem \ref{main}, $T_l(E)$ with the usual Galois action is isomorphic to $T_l(\bar{E})$ with the action induced by the semilinear automorphisms.
-In particular, we see that the action factors through $\Gal(F^{nr}/\Q_p)$, the Galois group of the maximal unramified extension of $F$.
+In particular, we see that the action factors through $\Gal(F^{nr}/\Q_p)$.
 Moreover the inertia subgroup acts by elements of order 3 (as expected from the N\'eron--Ogg--Shafarevich criterion), and the usual actions of $G_{\Q_p(\pi)}$ on $T_l(E)$ and $T_l(\bar{E})$ agree under the reduction map. \end{example}